efdevcon/DIPs/DIPs/DIP-40.md

 **High Level User Flow**:

-1. On the Devcon ticket ordering site, users click a button that redirect them to an Anon Aadhaar frontend.
+1. On the Devcon ticket ordering site, users click a button redirecting them to an Anon Aadhaar frontend.
-2. Users are redirected to an web app, that prompts the user to prove the requested credentials (their nationality, optionally: age > 18, gender).
+2. Users are redirected to a web app, that prompts the user to prove the requested credentials (their nationality, optionally: age > 18, gender).
 3. Users upload their Aadhaar Secure QR Code, downloaded on the mAadhaar app.
-4. The user accepts to generate the proof, and the proof is generated locally on their browser, and submitted to the callback URL.
+4. The user accepts to generate the proof, which is generated locally on their browser, and submitted to the callback URL.
 5. Backend verifies the proof, checks the `discount_codes` table, and returns a discount code if valid.

 **Circuit Public Inputs**: